youngAlaskan/overflow/src/scene/README.md

 The Scene class has members
 - `m_Terrain`: A Terrain instance which corresponds to the ground of the scene
 - `m_VAOs`: An `std::shared_ptr` to an `std::vector` of VAO instances.
 These VAOs correspond to the objects represented in the scene (i.e. the water droplets and the terrain).

+## Terrain Class

+The Terrain class contains all information relating to rendering and simulating the terrain.

+## Vertex Class

+The Vertex class is used to make setting attribute pointers easier.